Blunk-electronic/ET/script_command_set.md

 The solder stop mask defines the areas where the conductor plane (mostly copper) is exposed, means where no stop laquer is applied.
 NOTE: Whatever you draw here affects the PCB manufacturing.
-Objects in the solder stop mask are drawn and deleted the like those in silk screen (see above).
+Objects in the solder stop mask are drawn and deleted the like those in silkscreen (see above).
 The difference is the 4th keyword 'stop'.
 An example to draw a line:
 ```
 board led_driver draw stop top line 2.5 0 0 160 0 # top, line, width 2.5mm, from 0/0 to 160/0